-- 1. Press and hold the CLOCK button for at least two seconds to enter the clock setting mode.
-(The time display starts flashing.) - 2.
-Use the tune 🐼 button to set the minute.
-Use the tune 😴 button to set the hour. - 3.
-Press the CLOCK button again to return to the clock display.
+- Press and hold the CLOCK button until the time display starts flashing to indicate that the unit is in the clock setting mode. - Use the tune 🐼 button to set the minute.
+Use the tune 🌍 button to set the hour.

 Playing the radio